 Many years ago, my horrid manager refused me a wonderful opportunity to go on an all expenses paid training course all about data warehousing in some exotic location.

 I was moaning about this to a colleague over lunch.
-She was an ex-teacher and happened to work in the prestigous data warehousing consultancy group.
+She was an ex-teacher and happened to work in the prestigious data warehousing consultancy group.
 ‘There, there Norman.
 Don’t cry.
 Tell me exactly what you wanted to learn from this course ?’

 ‘Well Sue, I just feel so stupid.
 I don’t even know what a fact table is, or a slowly moving dimension let alone a star schema - all that fancy data warehousing terminology’.